ibm-cloud-docs/assistant/webhook-post.md

 You can use a postmessage webhook to do the following types of things:

-- When a skill's response contains an ID with a certain format, pass the ID to an external database to retrieve a stored response.
+- When a skill's response contains a custom ID instead of text, pass the ID to an external database to retrieve a stored text response.

 You can use this webhook in coordination with the premessage webhook.
-For example, you might use the postmessage to add back personally identifiable information that was stripped from the customer's input by the premessage webhook.
-Or you might use the premessage webhook to translate the customer's input to the language of the skill, and use the postmessage webhook to translate the response back into the customer's native language before is is returned.
+For example, if you used the premessage webhook to strip personally identifiable information from the customer's input, you can use the postmessage webhook to add it back.
+Or if you use the premessage webhook to translate the customer's input to the language of the skill, you can use the postmessage webhook to translate the response back into the customer's native language before is is returned.
 For more information, see [Making a call before processing a message](/docs/assistant?topic=assistant-webhook-pre).

 If you want to perform a one-time action when certain conditions are met during a conversation, use a dialog webhook instead.
 For more information about the dialog webhook, see [Making a programmatic call from dialog](/docs/assistant?topic=assistant-dialog-webhooks).

-You cannot use a webhook to call a {{site.data.keyword.openwhisk_short}} action that uses token-based Identity and Access Management (IAM) authentication.
-However, you can make a call to a secured {{site.data.keyword.openwhisk_short}} web action.
-{: important}

 ![Plus or Premium plan only](images/plus.png) For environments where private endpoints are in use, keep in mind that a webhook sends traffic over the internet.
 For more information, see [Private network endpoints](/docs/assistant?topic=assistant-security#security-private-endpoints).
 {: note}